dozoisch/react-redux-provide/README.md

 ### store.onReady (Function readyCallback)

 You can use this if you know your replicator(s) asynchronously initialize the store's state and would like to do something immediately after initialization.
-The `readyCallback` will receive the `key` and `store` as arguments.
+The `readyCallback` will receive the `store` within an object - e.g., `readyCallback({ store })`.

 ### store.initializedReplication